rdwrome/261sp24/03Variables+Operators/README.md

 **Y'all Pull**

 **A Caveat About the Reading**
-- Readings are theory and a little ahead of practice for next three weeks
+- Readings are theory and a little ahead of practice for next few weeks

 **Python**
 - High-level